velartrill/velartrill.github.io/orig/reunited.md

 "It just… I don't know.
 Sal thinks it's just 'cause I spent all that time with nothing else like intimacy in my life except for beatings, and it burned some kind of connection into my brain circuits between… pain and feeling safe.
 Or not alone.
 Or something."
 She shrugs.
 "All I know is, when Cas would… do things to me, it felt so good. *Feels* so good," she corrects herself, glancing away, cheeks aglow with embarassment.

 Livkir gazes at her for a long moment, then pulls her head in under his chin and hugs her tightly.
 "I don't know what to say," he murmurs at last.
 "I just… I'm sorry I never made the effort to get to know you back then.
 I'm so sorry you had to be so alone.
-Nobody should ever have to go through something like that, least of all someone with *ceshvol.*"
+Nobody should ever have to go through something like that, least of all someone with your damage."

 "Turned out alright, didn't it?"
 Niltar shrugs as Livkir loosens his grip, looking up into his brilliant green eyes.
 "Like… I don't know.
 I don't think of it like that.
 Being able to feel pain the way I do… I treasure it, Liv, I really do.
 Maybe that's a fucked up thing to say but— nothing else feels the same.
 Nothing else pushes that same set of buttons.
 It's so special and intimate and being able to share that with Cas… sometimes it almost makes me feel like it was meant to be this way."